Old Fashioned Beef Stroganoff Recipe (Crock Pot)

 Top with fresh parsley and chives.
 I love the pop of flavor the herbs add!

-What to serve with beef stroganoff
+What to serve with Crock Pot Beef Stroganoff

 I love serving this creamy beef stroganoff over a bed of pappardelle noodles or egg noodles.
 But it is also really good on mashed potatoes!
 Aunt Shirley’s Famous Creamy Mashed Potatoes will forever and always be my favorite recipe!